As one of Mexico’s top vacation destinations, you may be wondering “is Playa del Carmen safe”?

 Overall, Playa del Carmen can be quite the family-friendly vacation destination.
 Keep an eye on the little ones and it should be smooth sailing.

 We recommend booking Airbnb Experiences as they are usually composed of smaller groups.
+Here are a few we recommend in Playa Del Carmen.

 Top Tips for Staying Safe in Playa del Carmen